william0701/ceNet-Omnibus/README.md

 #### 1.1 Expression Profiles

 The expression profiles of ceRNAs and microRNAs should be plain text delimited by tab, comma, space, semicolon or any other prac-ticable marks.
 Users can set seperators, quotes, with/without headers.
-To name the datasets, please confirm if the program should name dataset with/without the first row/column.
+To name the datasets, please confirm if the program should name dataset with/without the first column.
 The rows of uploaded files should represent ceRNAs/microRNAs, while the columns should represent samples.

 <center><b>CeRNA Expression Profile Samples</b></center>